talmi/draft-bdmgct-spring-srv6-security/draft-bdmgct-spring-srv6-security.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~

+### Default allow failure mode
+Use of GUA addressing in data plane programming could result in an fail open scenario when appropriate border filtering is not implemented or supported.

 ## Segment Routing Header
 {{RFC8754}}

 ## Source Routing
+{{RFC7855}}
 ### Source Routing at source host

 Unlike SR-MPLS, SRv6 has a significantly more approachable host implementation.